LadyAelita/5e-n1300/en_US/Pages/Rules/Mechanics/Experience and Levels.md

 * add **half** your levels (rounded down) in **half-caster** classes (paladin and ranger),
 * add **one third** of your levels (rounded down) in **third-caster** classes, such as fighter (eldritch knight) or rogue (arcane trickster).

-You can then use the acquired spellcaster level to determine the spell slots you have by consluting the table below.
+You can then use the acquired spellcaster level to determine the spell slots you have by consulting the table below.

 If you have more than one spellcasting class, this table might give you spell slots of a level that is **higher** than the **spells you know or can prepare**.
 You can **use** those slots, but **only to cast your lower-level spells**.
 If a lower-level spell that you cast has an enhanced effect when cast using a higher-level slot, you can use the enhanced effect, even though you don't have any spells of that higher level.